PrestoConFuoco1/Echo-bot/README.md

 Currently, for Vk stickers, photos, videos, audios, documents, wall posts and market units are supported.
-For Telegram, all types of messages are supported, including media group of photos; currently, media groups containing any other types of attachments will be sent back separately.
+For Telegram, all types of messages are supported, including media groups.
+Also, you can roll a dice using /dice command;
+the same effect is when you forward a dice message to bot.

-Also, the bot supports some commands:
+Also, the two bots supports some shared commands:
 + `/help` shows help message;
 + `/set` tells the bot to show keyboard with five buttons, after pressing one of those buttons every message will be repeated the respective amount of times.